-As a means to address climate change AAHG will plant ecologically suited tree species consistent with the Provincial Chief Forester's Standards for Seed use that are appropriate for existing and future sites conditions.
+As a means to address climate change AAHG will plant ecologically suited tree species consistent with the Provincial Chief Forester's Standards for Seed Use that are appropriate for existing and future sites conditions.
 This includes the sourcing and use of seed for growing seedlings that is adapted to ranging climatic conditions.
 Subtle genetic advantages of newly planted trees that have been grown from seed adapted to warmer conditions will ensure future forests are resilient to changing climate conditions.
 Seed that has been genetically modified will not be used.
-In addition, block hazard assessments will consider as an alternatives to pile burning making the fibre available to the communities for local milling, wood crafting, biofuels and home heating as a means to displace the use of fossil fuels.
+In addition, as an alternative to pile burning, block hazard assessments will consider making waste fibre available to the community of Sandspit for home heating as a means to displace the use of fossil fuels.
 The displacement of fossil fuels for home heating in favor of wood fibre that ordinarily would be burned in slash piles will result in a net carbon savings.